 Use these savvy tips to bag cheap Eurostar tickets and travel to France, Belgium and beyond for less!

-If you fancy travelling on the Eurostar to explore the continent, it’s vital to check COVID-19 travel requirements before booking.
+If you fancy travelling on the Eurostar, it’s vital to check COVID-19 travel requirements before booking.

 You can check out travel requirements for travelling to France, Belgium, the Netherlands and the UK here but it’s worth remembering that travel restrictions could change last minute.

 If you’re still interested in travelling, look out for special sales and deals on the website.
-These come and go and rapidly sell out, so it might be a good idea to sign up to Eurostar's newsletter to stay updated.
+These come and go and rapidly sell out, so it’s a good idea to sign up for Eurostar's newsletter to stay updated.

 If you've missed out on the sales, there are plenty of other options for saving money on your Eurostar journey.